Sastik/Basic_LINUX_Tutorial_Document/README.md

    #  $touch / type 🐱‍👤
    The touch command is a standard command used in LINUX/UNIX OS which is used to craet , chnage and modify timestamp of a file

-   Example :
+ Syntax :

        touch [file_name]

+ Example:

  1. Touch command to create multiple files

         touch [File1_name] [File2_name] [File3_name]

  2.check whether a file is created or not.
 If not created then don’t create it.
 This command avoids creating files.

         touch -c [fileName]